Jimmy Kudo: Creation and conception

 The idea that Shinichi Kudo would be turned into a child stemmed from the idea of a Tortoiseshell cat Sherlock Holmes as a protagonist.
 Gosho Aoyama's idea was the cat would indicate the crucial evidence needed to solve the case; a performance the child-turned Shinichi does to help those around with the investigation.
 Shinichi was inspired by the fictional private eye Shunsaku Kudo.
 Aoyama revealed that his editor was against the name Conan due to the protagonist from the anime series Future Boy Conan sharing the same name and had suggested to name him Doyle instead.
 The author stuck with the name Conan believing it would overtake the Future Boy series.
 According to Aoyama, Shinichi's catch phrase, "There is always only one truth!" (真実はいつもひとつ!, Shinjitsu wa Itsumo Hitotsu!), was thought of by the anime adaptation's script writer and written into chapter 95 of the manga at the same time.
 In the English localizations, the catch phrase is translated as "One Truth Prevails".

+Aoyama said that it took him only a single minute to come up with Conan's design.
+The character's basic hairstyle is similar to that of the protagonist of his previous series Yaiba, only "silkier", while the cowlick was inspired by Kabu from Sally the Witch.
+The author also remarked that he took hair "pointers" from Shichimi, the hero of Niji-iro Tōgarashi.
+Conan's basic outfit is something that boys wear for Shichi-Go-San festivals; Aoyama himself wore such things when he was a child.
+A fan of Superman, Conan's glasses were borrowed from Clark Kent's use of them to disguise his identity, and were discussed in series with Anita in volume 24.
+Jimmy's "cool" and slightly rude manner of speech is based on Joe Yabuki from Ashita no Joe, with a "hint" of Touch added in.